abey79/abey79.github.io/content/articles/sphinx-autoapi.md

 Like any software project, improving the documentation is a never-ending endeavour.
 As it turns out, there is one remaining issue that has been bugging me and is yet unresolved.
 Due to a limitation in Sphinx, AutoAPI has a tendency to mangle the TOC ordering, especially when section headings are emitted from the templates.
 Check these [two](https://github.com/readthedocs/sphinx-autoapi/issues/283) [issues](https://github.com/sphinx-doc/sphinx/issues/6316#issuecomment-1066195555) for more information.
 Hopefully they'll get solved in the future.

 I shall conclude by stating that, by all means, I do not consider myself a Sphinx expert — much to the contrary.
 I *did* spend a lot of time improving my API documentation, and figured it would be wasteful not to share my findings, especially given the relative scarcity of information on advanced Sphinx usage patterns.
 As a result, it is rather likely that I made mistakes and sub-optimal choices.
 If so, please do provide feedback, and I'll update this article to improve it.

+*Edit: updated title and intro to clarify the nature of the API discussed, i.e. Python API (2022-05-11).*